jordymac/placeos-site/content/_index.md

   - title: Pricing models that suit your business
     summary: >-
-      SaaS, usage-based, or perpetual — we support it all.
-We don’t care how you buy — just that it fits.
-SaaS, usage-based, annual license, perpetual — OPEX or CAPEX, your call.
+      SaaS, usage-based, or perpetual, we support it all.
+We don’t care how you buy, just that it fits.
 We’ve seen every procurement process under the sun.
 We’ll work with yours.
   - title: Flexible delivery – cloud, on-prem & hybrid
     summary: >-